Cardiovascular Technology - Cardiac Sonography

-Students who complete the non-invasive Cardiovascular Technology-Adult Echocardiography (CVT) program of study will be prepared to enter the healthcare field in echocardiography labs as adult echocardiographers.
-Echocardiography is a rapidly advancing specialty area of cardiac imaging that uses ultrasound technology to evaluate the heart.
-With this technology, an echocardiographer uses sound waves created by the machine to acquire images of the cardiac chambers, walls, valves and blood flow.
+Students who complete the non-invasive Cardiovascular Technology-Cardiac Sonography (CVT) program of study will be prepared to enter the healthcare field in cardiac sonography labs as adult cardiac sonographers.
+Cardiac sonography, also known as echocardiography, is a rapidly advancing specialty area of cardiac imaging that uses ultrasound technology to evaluate the heart.
+With this technology, a cardiac sonographer uses sound waves created by the machine to acquire images of the cardiac chambers, walls, valves and blood flow.

-The adult echocardiographer is a skilled person qualified by academic and clinical preparation to have:
+The cardiac sonographer is a skilled person qualified by academic and clinical preparation to have:

 - A detailed working knowledge of the anatomy and physiology of the heart